 Cincinnati is one of the smallest markets in the major leagues, with the city being home to just 298,000 people -- if you count Tampa and St. Petersburg as one city, it's the smallest in the major leagues.
 The metropolitan area is home to only 2.2 million people, making it the 2nd-smallest, ahead of only Milwaukee.
 It's 28th in the NFL.

 Despite this, and despite having lost their NBA team in 1972 and never regained it, Cincinnati has never been in serious danger of losing either the Reds or the Bengals.
 While the Reds were targeted by cities looking to get into MLB in the 1950s and '60s, the city was proactive in stopping them, and the construction of Riverfront Stadium made sure the teams were set to stay for the rest of the 20th Century.
 The construction of replacements for Riverfront has made sure the teams are set to stay for at least the 1st half of the 21st.

 Vine Street is the street address divider between East and West, with the North-South streets' addresses increasing as you go north from the Ohio River.
+The "beltway" is Interstate 275, and it goes into Kentucky and Indiana, as well as Ohio.
 The sales tax in the State of Ohio is 5.75 percent, rising to 6.5 percent in Hamilton County, including the City of Cincinnati.